-At the beginning of each semester, students will be expected to participate in a suite/floor/apartment/quad/wing community standards meeting facilitated by a RA.
+At the beginning of each semester, students will be expected to participate in a community standards meeting facilitated by a RA.
 Community standards are the agreements made by the residents concerning how suite/floor/apartment/quad/wing mates will relate to and treat each other.
 Community standards can be seen as a contract or list of agreements made by members of a given community.
 Community standards are a process by which individuals begin forming a community through dialogue, compromise, and commitment.
-Community standards evolve; they should not be thought of as a task to be completed but as a means by which community interaction occurs.
+Community standards evolve; they should not be thought of as a task to be completed but rather as a means through which community interaction occurs.

 An important aspect of community standards is discussing and deciding how to enforce the agreements.
-Discussing the issue of responsibility and accountability of each suite/floor/apartment/quad/wing member to every other member can be difficult.
+Discussing the issue of responsibility and accountability of each community member to every other member can be difficult.
 The thought of holding someone accountable can be equally difficult, so the RA is available to help residents have these discussions.
 Community standards are an ongoing process that defines mutual expectations for how the community will function on an interpersonal level, subject to applicable University policy.
 Community standards further provide the mechanism for the community to deal with behaviors that violate standards.